Valve (mollusc): Bivalved gastropods

 The great majority of shelled gastropods or snails have a shell in one part, hence the older name "univalve".
 The gastropod operculum, when present, even when it is composed mostly of calcium carbonate, is not considered to be a valve.

 In contrast, species within one family of small sea snails, the Juliidae, opisthobranch gastropod molluscs, have a hinged shell which is composed of two parts joined by a ligament.
 These two parts very closely resemble the two valves of a bivalve.
 This group of species are often referred to as "bivalved gastropods".
 These are sacoglossans in several genera including Julia, Berthelinia, Midorigai, Edenttellina, Tamanovalva, and Candinia.

 These bivalve gastropods were for a long time known only from fossils and dead material.
 Because of this, they had been described as being somewhat atypical bivalves.
 It was not until living individuals were found in the late 20th century that it was understood that these are in fact very unusual gastropods.

 Other animals

 Valves are present in any animal with two or more shell portions connecting at a hinge.
-Brachiopods are bivalved animals two valves stacked vertically (rather than laterally).
+Brachiopods are bivalved animals with two valves stacked vertically (rather than laterally).
 The dorsal, or brachial valve hosts the brachial system which supports feeding structures, while the rear end of the ventral, or pedicle valve sends out a fleshy holdfast known as a pedicle.
 Though each valve has its own symmetrical structure, the two valves have different overall forms and are not mirror images of each other.
 This distinguishes their valves from those of actual bivalves, which form an identical, but mirrored structure as they are derived from the side of the body.

 Some crustaceans have a pair of valves which meet at a hinge.
 These "bivalved crustaceans" include various fossil and living forms, such as ostracods (seed shrimp), conchostracans (clam shrimp), and phyllocarids.